Werewolves and Busey impersonations? Sign me up!

-This is the first TV Trek since 2005 and with season 2 already confirmed we have a lot to look forward to, so dust off your CD of Ben Folds collaboration with William Shatner, (that you queued up for 3 hours at comic-con to get signed only to be told Mr. Shatner only signs authorised merchandise) and get ready to Boldly go once more.
+This is the first TV Trek since 2005 and with season 2 already confirmed we have a lot to look forward to, so dust off your Klingon guide to Shakespeare and get ready to boldly go once more.

-This blog contains spoilers so if you haven’t watched episode ten yet – What are you?
+This blog contains spoilers so if you haven’t watched episode fourteen yet – What are you?
 A green-blooded hobgoblin?
 This review will definitely Read More

 Ghouli Trojan-horsed its way into a mythology episode.
 What started as a monster-of-the-week plot line ended as full on mythology.
 Was the transition smooth?
 Dean and Josh get into the William plot line, Anderson’s acting, and of course the overall effectiveness of what has been a weak mythology backdrop.
 PS – who even likes William?